 May contain errors — check source documents for definitive information.

-The Bill is in its early stages and is now at the second reading in the House of Commons, following its first reading in January 2026.
+The Bill is in the early stages of passage and is currently at the second reading in the Commons.
+It originated in the Commons, with the first reading having taken place on 13 January 2026.

 Generated 21 February 2026